 In the right table, double click on click on the DWORD entry named RPGlobalInterval.
 Modify from Hexadecimal to decimals.

-The default parameters are settled to a time laps of 86400 sec (24 hrs).
-Modify this value dividing it by 2 (43200 sec) if you wish to have two restore points.
-This practice may be very useful in case of a system failure.
+The default parameters are settled to a time-lapse of 86400 sec (24 hrs).
+Modify this value by dividing it by 2 (43200 sec) if you wish to have two restore points.
+This practice may be beneficial in case of a system failure.

-Note that you can create manually your own restore point (before installing a demo version of a software for testing purposes).
+Note that you can manually create your restore point (before installing a demo version of the software for testing purposes).

 To perform this setting:

-At this point, you can roll back from any modifications made from your previous configuration.
+You can now roll back from any modifications made to your previous configuration.

 How to modify the rate at which restore points are deleted?

-It's true that restore points are very useful, but bear in mind that they also occupy a significant space on your hard disk (depending on the size of your hard disk, a restore point can occupy several gigabytes).
-Another constraint of earlier created restore points is that after a given period of time, they no longer work and clutter your hard disk unnecessarily.
-It is more practicable to delete your unused restore points to save space on your hard disk.
+Restore points are indeed very useful but remember that they also occupy a significant space on your hard disk (depending on the size of your hard disk, a restore point can occupy several gigabytes).
+Another constraint of earlier created restore points is that after a given period, they no longer work and clutter your hard disk unnecessarily.
+Deleting your unused restore points to save space on your hard disk is more practicable.
 To do this, follow these instructions:

 Earlier created restore points can be deleted manually:

-Double click on My Computer and right click on hard drive and select Properties .
-Then click on Disk clean up .
+Double-click on My Computer and right click on the hard drive, and select Properties.
+Then click on Disk clean up.
 In the new window, select Disk Clean Up and other options.
-In the Other options press on Clean for System Restore".
+In the Other options, press Clean for System Restore.